Bullet Resistant Panel Installation

 ArmorCore® Bullet Resistant Fiberglass Panels are the preferred choice for private, commercial, and government security.
 From safe rooms to court rooms, ArmorCore® panels will ensure top level protection where you need it most.

 ArmorCore® panels are installed behind the decorative finish, they can be incorporated into any interior design.
 That’s one of the many reasons why people turn to our non-ricocheting products.
 And because our panels are non-ricocheting, they are the preferred product for public spaces.

-ArmorCore® panels are very easy to install as general contractors can easily incorporate the panels into your structure.
+ArmorCore® panel installations are very easy as general contractors can easily incorporate the panels into your structure.
 No specialized experience is required.
 Please view our installation video on our website to see how simple it is.
-Below you will find detailed guides and diagrams to help you through the process.
+Below you will find detailed installation guides and diagrams to help you through the process.

 Take a moment to familiarize yourself with the guide.
 If you need any more information about using ArmorCore® in your construction project, contact a sales associate at 1 (866) 688-3088.

 The following recommendations are designed to assist in the installation of ArmorCore® bullet resistant fiberglass panels, as well as to preserve the ballistic protection of the panels.

 ArmorCore® panels can be installed on a variety of different walls.
 Depending on your project, they can be affixed to either a wooden frame or steel beams.
 The panels can then either be covered with drywall or woodwork.
 They can easily be adjusted to match your project.
 Custom cuts can be ordered directly from the factory or the panels can be cut onsite.